John Zachary Young: Biography

 Young went to school at Marlborough College.
 In 1928, he received a first class honours degree in zoology from Magdalen College, Oxford.
 On Oct.
 12, 1942, Young spoke at the Socratic Club in Oxford on the topic "Purpose and Design in Nature" as part of the series of talks and debates led by C. S. Lewis.
 He was elected a Fellow of the Royal Society in 1945 and served as Professor of Anatomy at University College London from then until 1974.
 The following year, he became a Professor Emeritus and proposed a degree programme in the Human Sciences.

 Young was elected to the American Academy of Arts and Sciences in 1957.
 Among his other honors are a Linnean Medal for zoology from the Linnean Society of London, awarded in 1973.
 He was elected to the American Philosophical Society in 1973.
 He was awarded an Honorary Degree (Doctor of Science) by the University of Bath in 1974.
 The chair of the Anatomy Department at University College London is named the J. Z. Young Chair in his honour.
 For many years, Young spent the summer experimenting season at the Stazione Zoologica in Naples.
 In 1991, the city awarded him honorary citizenship, and the President of the Stazione Zoologica awarded him its Gold Medal.
 That year he was also invited by the Italian Society of Experimental Biology (Società Italiana di Biologia Sperimentale) to give an anniversary lecture, as the society's oldest living member; for this lecture, Young picked the same subject he had talked about 63 years earlier, in 1928.

 In 1981, Young became a founding member of the World Cultural Council.

 Young revered the brother of his great-great-grandfather, Richard, the English scientist and Egyptologist Thomas Young, M.D., F.R.S.
 (1773–1829).

-Young was a friend of Moshe Feldenkrais.
-His work was used by Moshe Feldenkrais in creating Awareness Through Movement lessons.